ballerina-platform/ballerina-lang/docs/lang-ref/lang-overview.md

 Note: Terminals of the language (keywords) are lowercase, whereas non-terminals are uppercase.

 Each of the Ballerina elements such as services and connectors are described in detail in their own pages in this guide.
-For information on packages, see the next section below.

 ## Packaging